-This is the Referendum issue of the Plan.
+This is the "Made" Plan March 2024.

 1.3 Relationship with local and national planning policies

 This Neighbourhood Plan sets out locally focused policies intended to address aspects of the future development of the Parish which have been identified as important to the local community, especially where it is perceived that these matters are not fully addressed by the policies in the Cotswold District Local Plan.